TEESDAAL/SummerResearch/README.md

 For more details you can run `python model_selector --help`

+## Example
 Eg:

-`python model_selector.py complex_pred -g 2 -p 10` - Run the complex_pred model, trained for 2 generatiosn with a population size of 10.
+`python model_selector.py complex_pred -g 2 -p 10` - Run the complex_pred model, trained for 2 generations with a population size of 10.
 ## Explanation of the models
 ### "Seperate" MLGP Model
 Run via `python -m scoop model_selector.py MLGP`